 …which is incidentally a perfect summation of my feelings for ironic moe in general.
 Yeah, I know this show also spawned a bunch of memes regarding how being Riko is suffering, but I’m not going to bother acknowledging them, because those are not fun memes, and they’re a poor indication of Made in Abyss’s overall quality in general.

 I dunno guys.
-I did try to raise the show’s ranking on my top 2017 list after the rewatch was complete, but as much as I wanted it go over My Hero Academia Season 2, I just couldn’t summon up the urge to bump it up more than one place.
+I did try to raise the show’s ranking on my top 2017 list after the rewatch was complete, but as much as I wanted it go over My Hero Academia Season 2, I just couldn’t summon up the urge to bump it up more than one place (edit: it got bumped up to second place about a month after this review, so yeah this paragraph is a little dated).
 When all is said and done, I’m still struggling to see why I would ever watch Made in Abyss again if I had some free time.
 The visual storytelling is great and yeah it’s better executed than some of my favorites on a technical level.
 But it’s not pushing hard enough to compare to my favorite stories that deal with the same subject matter and the overall execution has some major issues that no amount of feels can make me overlook.

 We’ll see if my opinion changes once the second season hits and Bondrewd actually does something, but right now Made in Abyss is something I respect more than I like.
 It’s nice to see an anime that gets loved just because it looks great, sounds great, is bursting with charm, and isn’t My Hero Academia Another One.
 But when you get down to it, the show is just not finished, and the first season is about as self-contained as one of those six-episode pilot seasons that a lot of broadcast live-action TV do in order to test the waters.
 So hopefully you Made in Abyss fans aren’t too mad at me that I can’t see this show as a masterpiece yet.
 I’m definitely hoping the second season comes out this year, although I’ll probably have to wait it out like I did this first season unless they announce we’re getting proper hour-long episodes for the entire run.
 Seriously, a lot of anime could benefit from going to that format because it’ll allow them to spread out the characterization and world-building better.